Consider joining us • Beginners Welcome!

 Committee Chair - Susan Sheridan

 There's something to be said about that feeling you get when you win something, whether its a dollar scratch off, a major contest, or a door prize.
-Our monthly meeting has one of the best plant raffles around and for just a few bucks one has great odds of taking home a high quality, rare orchid that is often in spike, bud or bloom.
-Our raffle draws from and supports numerous vendors near and far, so the plant line up never gets stale.
+Our monthly meeting has a plant raffle and for just a few bucks one has great odds of taking home an orchid .
 Whether it's simply helping to sell raffle tickets, or becoming more involved in vendor and raffle plant selection, being a part of the raffle committee is an enjoyable way to get involved.

 Deep Cut Orchid Society hosts the largest annual orchid show and sale in the greater NY area.
 When everything else is cold, grey and dreary, nothing beats an orchid show!
 Each winter people find themselves dazzled by the fragrance and beauty of almost 20 orchid displays.
 On sale are orchids from prestigious orchid growers, and learning opportunities exist for beginners and experienced growers during our lecture series.
 Along with our auction, our annual show and sale is a major source of fundraising for our club.
 Rooted in our success is the support of our members and the general public at large.
 It is because of our volunteers that we are able to deliver year in and year out one of the best orchid shows in the country.